-Currently hosted by Osteoporosis Australia, it is anticipated that APCO will become a free-standing entity by the fall of 2020.
+Currently hosted by Osteoporosis Australia, it is anticipated that APCO will become a free-standing entity by the end of 2021.

 APCO will strive to ensure equitable geographic representation of APCO members throughout Asia Pacific, to accommodate the wide variation in national population numbers in the region.

 To move towards reducing the burden of osteoporosis and fragility fractures in the Asia Pacific region

 The APCO Strategic Plan ‘At A Glance’ 2019 – 2021 summarises the organisation’s mission, vision and strategic priorities.

 See below for an overview of the goals, initiatives and timeframe for APCO to achieve each of its strategic priorities.
 One of APCO’s aspirations is to be a catalyst and enabler for individuals who are passionate about osteoporosis.
 Read the APCO Strategic Plan here.